Traveler

 Ed and Jean, with daughter Kim and son-in-law Stan Dotson, were members of the Baptist Peace Fellowship of North America.
 They spent many vacations attending the annual BPFNA summer conference — known affectionately by its regular attendees as “Peace Camp” which was convened in cities across Canada and the United States.

 Stan Dotson: “The conference trips became a wonderful way to stay connected to friends across the country and to stay engaged in the work for peace and justice.
-They were also a great way to sight-see in many unique communities in North America.
+They were also a great way to site-see in many unique communities in North America.
 Canadian sites included the capital of Ottowa, during a week when the queen was visiting; and Nova Scotia, with a side trip to Prince Edward Island for a tour of the house that inspired Anne of Green Gables and a sampling of Cow’s Ice Cream, the best in the world.
 U.S. conference sites included a trip to the Finger Lakes region of New York and the Bay area of California.

 “The world of art has always played an important role in Ed and Jean’s life, and many of these trips included excursions to see beautiful works of art.
 The California trip included a ride to the Stanford University campus to see the stained glass of the chapel and the Rodin sculptures on the campus quad.
 A Peace Camp in British Columbia included a ferry ride over to Vancouver Island to view the incredible floral displays of Butchart Gardens.